Period Relations for Standard $L$-functions of Symplectic Type: Introduction

 \begin{rk} At least when $\Rk$ contains no CM field, the coefficient system of $\Pi$ is balanced if and only if $\Pi$ has a critical place.
 In general, if the coefficient system of $\Pi$ is balanced, then $\Pi$ has at least one critical place.
 See Remark \ref{rk217} for more comments on this issue. \end{rk}

 \begin{rk} The automorphic character $\eta$ is automatically algebraic.
-We expect that in general, the rationality field $\BQ(\eta)$ is contained in the rationality field $\BQ(\Pi)$.
+It is expected that in general, the rationality field $\BQ(\eta)$ is contained in the rationality field $\BQ(\Pi)$.
 When $n=1$, this is clear as $\eta$ equals the central character of $\Pi$. \end{rk}